Waterford-based virtual reality company Immersive VR Education has scooped a top award in Dubai.

-The company, which makes online virtual social learning and presentation platform Engage, was named best digital VR/AR product at the GESS Education Awards Dubai.
+The company, which makes the online virtual social learning and presentation platform Engage, was named the best digital VR/AR product at the GESS Education Awards Dubai.

 The Engage platform is a virtual reality collaboration and creation tool.

-“Huge strides have been made in recent years in education technology and to have our role in this movement recognised by our industry peers and by the people we hope will utilise our creations, is hugely gratifying,” said David Whelan, chief executive and co-founder of VR Education.
+“Huge strides have been made in recent years in education technology and to have our role in this movement recognized by our industry peers and by the people we hope will utilize our creations, is hugely gratifying,” said David Whelan, chief executive, and co-founder of VR Education.

 “We believe so strongly in the role of VR in education.
 And we have put so much hard work into bringing our Engage platform to fruition – we have strived to develop a best-in-class product and we see this win as a confirmation of that.”

 “Recent studies have shown the use of VR in education has a positive impact on knowledge retention and actually improves the learning experience overall.
-We are only at the cusp of the ed tech revolution and the possibilities and permutations of how technology can shape the education of future generations is endless,” Mr Whelan said.
+We are only at the cusp of the ed-tech revolution and the possibilities and permutations of how technology can shape the education of future generations are endless,” Mr. Whelan said.

-The GESS Education Awards recognise the quality and diversity of educational products, resources, services and people.
+The GESS Education Awards recognize the quality and diversity of educational products, resources, services, and people.
 The event took place alongside the GESS Education Expo and Conference Dubai, a three-day event that is attended by more than 15,000 education professionals from 92 countries.

 Source: Ciara O’Brien, The Irish Times